berkmancenter/internet_dashboard/docs/creating_a_widget.md

 Exported Object
 ---------------

-The object your package exports must have the following properties:
+The object your package exports may have the following properties:
 * __widget.name__: the title of the widget as you want it to appear in the dashboard
 * __widget.description__: a paragraph-length description of the widget
 * __widget.url__: a URL users can visit to learn more about the data backing the widget